Erik-orange/git-notes/README.md

 `$ git rm -r folder-name` recursively removes all folders and files from the working directory

+___

+ ## Branches

+ * A branch is a version of the repository.

+ * Each branch has its own commit history and current version.

+`$ git branch` shows all branches

+`$ git branch my-branch-name` creates a new branch

+`$ git branch -d some-old-branch` deletes the `some-old-branch`

+`$ git checkout my-other-branch` switch to a new branch (checkout to a new branch)

+`$ git checkout -b my-branch-name` is the same as `git branch` and `git checkout` in one step

+`$ git merge some-branch-name` merges the `some-branch-name` branch with the current working branch

+`$ git remote add origin https://github.com/Username/some-app.git`
+The `origin` option is the default name for the server on which your remote repository is located.

+Git doesn't care what you name your remote, but its typical to name your main branch `origin`.

+`$git push -u origin master`
+Pushes your files to a remote repository.
+We also specify the server our local repo is connected to, `origin`.
+The branch we are pushing, `master`.
+The `-u` option remembers the `origin` and `master` parameters and allows us to run `git push` the next time.

+___

 `$ git commit -m "Add three files to project"`

 `$ git commit -am "Do something once more"` the `-a` option auto removes deleted files with the commit